Fieldinj/Getty-Confidential/README.md

 # Forged or Authentic?

-The Getty Museum has nearly 1,700 objects in their collection.
-Spread throughout two museums, some objects are looked over and deserve to be put into the spotlight.
-These objects in particular have sparked controversy about their authenticity and past.
-This page encourages viewers to have a look past their appearances and into their history, whether it's good or bad.
+The Getty Museum has nearly 1,700 objects in its collection, spread over two museums.
+With this many artifacts, some relics are easily overlooked, and pleanty feature controversial pasts.
+This page showcases some of the more intreaguing specimines and the stories that accompany them.
 <param ve-compare curtain url="https://live.staticflickr.com/580/20985280249_8b0f682268_b.jpg" label="Getty Center" description="Photo of the outside of the Getty Center" license="Public Domain">
 <param ve-compare url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/af/Getty_villa%2C_peristilio_esterno_13.JPG/1280px-Getty_villa%2C_peristilio_esterno_13.JPG" label="Getty Villa" description="Photo of the outside of the Getty Villa" license="Public Domain">